-The Aberdeenshire Local Outdoor Access Forum currently has a vacancy for a Community Representative.
+The Aberdeenshire Local Outdoor Access Forum currently has a vacancy for a Land Manager Representative.
 Further information can be found here (pdf 95kb).

 The Land Reform (Scotland) Act 2003 requires that 'local access forums' be set up across Scotland to advise local authorities on putting the new legislation into effect.